conan-io/docs/tutorial/creating_packages/define_package_information.rst

 Changes introduced in the recipe
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To update our recipe according to the changes in the library's *CMakeLists.txt* we have to conditionally set the library name depending on the ``self.options.shared`` option in the ``package_info()`` method:
+To update our recipe according to the changes in the library's *CMakeLists.txt*, we have to conditionally set the library name depending on the ``self.options.shared`` option in the ``package_info()`` method: